 More details like how these players will be counted regarding roster limitations will be forthcoming.
 Today, the big decision was made.
 No Rice baseball player will lose their season.
 It’s possible the Owls still lose players like Trei Cruz to the draft, but those who want to return will have a spot.
 The NCAA did the right thing.
-Read the full release here.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Read the full release here.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Declining optimism exists for Owls delayed season